-- 0 1 Using material from Item A and elsewhere, assess the usefulness of labelling theory in explaining crime and deviance.
-(21 marks) - 0 No relevant points. - 1-7 In this band, interpretation, application, analysis and evaluation will be very limited or non-existent, and answers will show only limited knowledge and understanding.
+Using material from Item A and elsewhere, assess the usefulness of functionalist approaches in explaining crime.
+(21 marks

+- No relevant points. - 1 7 In this band, interpretation, application, analysis and evaluation will be very limited or non-existent, and answers will show only limited knowledge and understanding.

-Lower in the band, there may be one or two inconsequential quasi-sociological points about labelling, with little understanding of relevant issues, or some material ineffectively recycled from the Item.
+Lower in the band, there may be one or two inconsequential quasi-sociological points about crime, with little understanding of relevant issues, or some material ineffectively recycled from Item A.

-Higher in the band, answers will show limited, undeveloped sociological knowledge, for example an insubstantial account of a potentially relevant study on labelling, for example Becker.
+Higher in the band, answers will show limited, undeveloped sociological knowledge, for example an insubstantial account of a potentially relevant study, eg of subcultures.
 Interpretation of material may be simplistic and/or its application may be at a tangent to the question.

-8-15 In this band, there will be some appropriate interpretation and application, and some limited analysis and/or evaluation (though lower in the band this will be implicit), and answers will show reasonable knowledge and understanding.
+8 - 15 In this band, there will be some appropriate interpretation and application, and some limited analysis and/or evaluation (though lower in the band this will be implicit), and answers will show reasonable knowledge and understanding.

-Lower in the band, some suitable material will be correctly identified and a broadly accurate if basic account offered, for example of a study of labelling linked to crime, though application and interpretation to meet the demands of the question may remain implicit.
+Lower in the band, some suitable material will be correctly identified and a broadly accurate if basic account offered, for example of strain theory, though application and interpretation to meet the demands of the question may remain implicit.

-Higher in the band, knowledge and understanding of material will be broader and/or deeper, and the answer will deal explicitly with one or more studies of labelling linked to crime and deviance.
+Higher in the band, knowledge and understanding of material will be broader and/or deeper, and the answer will deal explicitly with different functionalist approaches.
 Material will be accurately interpreted but the relevance of its application may not always be made explicit.
-There will be some limited analysis and/or evaluation, for instance of labelling from a functionalist perspective.
+There will be some limited analysis and/or evaluation, for example of functionalism from a Marxist perspective.

-16 - 21 In this band, interpretation, application, analysis and evaluation will be explicit and relevant, and answers will show sound, conceptually detailed knowledge and understanding of sociological material on different studies of labelling and crime and deviance, drawn from the Item and elsewhere.
+16 - 21 In this band, interpretation, application, analysis and evaluation will be explicit and relevant, and answers will show sound, conceptually detailed knowledge and understanding of sociological material on functionalist approaches to crime, drawn from Item A and elsewhere.
 This will be accurately interpreted and sensitively applied to meet the demands of the question.

-Concepts and issues such as the following may appear: social construction of deviance; selective enforcement; the role of control agencies in stereotyping or typifications; negotiation of justice; primary and secondary deviance; self-fulfilling prophecy; moral entrepreneurs; folk devils; moral panics; master status; deviant career; the deviance amplification spiral.
-Evaluation may be developed, for example by locating the discussion within a debate with other perspectives (functionalist, Marxist, feminist etc).
+Concepts and issues such as the following may appear: social cohesion; collective conscience; boundary maintenance; adaptation; social control; conformity; innovation; ritualism; retreatism; rebellion; anomie; social bonds; formal social control; informal social control; tension management; subcultures, etc. Evaluation may be developed, for example by locating the discussion within a debate between perspectives, or considering methodological issues.